cstubben/trinotateR/README.md

 ![](Pfam_photosyn.png)

 The `trinotateR` packages includes similar functions to split BLAST, GO, and eggnog columns.
-Additional functions to plot eggnogs and map the UniRef90 hits in the TrEMBL_Top_BLASTP_hit column to cluster names and KEGG pathways will be described on the wiki pages.
+Additional functions to plot eggnogs and map the UniRef90 hits in the TrEMBL_Top_BLASTP_hit column to cluster names, KEGG pathways and any other [UniProt database cross-reference](http://www.uniprot.org/database) will be described on the wiki pages.